blinikar/ReactorForAngular/README.md

 ## Rapid Start

-- Install the library `npm i reactor-for-angular`
+- Install the library: `npm i reactor-for-angular`
-- Write your wrapper
+- Write your wrapper:
 ```@Component({
   selector: 'react-component-wrapper',
   template: `<span #title>Here will be a component</span>`